qxcv/tensorflow-cpp-op-example/README.md

 # Example of Tensorflow Operation in C++

 This repository contains an example of a simple Tensorflow operation and its gradient both implemented in C++, as described in [this article](http://davidstutz.de/implementing-tensorflow-operations-in-c-including-gradients/).
+It has been modified so that it can be built with `setuptools`/`distutils` instead of CMake.

 ## Building

-The operation is built using [CMake](https://cmake.org/) and requires an appropriate version of Tensorflow to be installed.
-In order to get the necessary include directories containing the Tensorflow header files, the following trick is used (also see the [Tensorflow documentation](https://www.tensorflow.org/how_tos/adding_an_op/)):

-    import tensorflow
-    print(tensorflow.sysconfig.get_include())

-In the `CMakeLists.txt` this is used as follows:

-    execute_process(COMMAND python3 -c "import tensorflow; print(tensorflow.sysconfig.get_include())" OUTPUT_VARIABLE Tensorflow_INCLUDE_DIRS)

-The remaining contents are pretty standard.
-Building is now done using:

-    $ mkdir build
-    $ cd build
-    $ cmake ..
-    $ make
-    Scanning dependencies of target inner_product
-    [ 50%] Building CXX object CMakeFiles/inner_product.dir/inner_product.cc.o
-    Linking CXX shared library libinner_product.so
-    [ 50%] Built target inner_product
-    Scanning dependencies of target inner_product_grad
-    [100%] Building CXX object CMakeFiles/inner_product_grad.dir/inner_product_grad.cc.o
-    Linking CXX shared library libinner_product_grad.so
-    [100%] Built target inner_product_grad

-`libinner_product.so` and `libinner_product_grad.so` can be found in `build` and need to be included in order to load the module in Python:

-    import tensorflow as tf
-    inner_product_module = tf.load_op_library('build/libinner_product.so')
+Building should be as simple as `pip install .` from the current directory (or `pip install -e .` for a development copy, or whatever).
 See `inner_product_tests.py` for usage examples.
+Note that this _only_ works with TF versions prior to 1.14, pending resolution of [TF issue #29643](https://github.com/tensorflow/tensorflow/issues/29643).

 ## License